chykon/rivium-mono/projects/rivium/README.md

-# Rivium
+# rivium

-A virtual machine that implements RISC-V ISA.
-Built on a modern web platform.
+RISC-V emulator and tools.